-Minera IRL Patagonia, a formerly wholly owned subsidiary of the Company, owns the Don Nicolás Project and an extensive exploration tenement package totalling some 2,600km2 in the Patagonia region of Argentina.
+Minera IRL Patagonia, a former subsidiary of the Company, owns the Don Nicolás Project and an extensive exploration tenement package totalling some 2,600km2 in the Patagonia region of Argentina.
 The project is located within a large geological complex known as the Deseado Massif.